smhurf/lewagon_challenges/07-Best-Practices/03/02-Product-Categories/README.md

 So far, have measured the impact of some variables to the overall customer experience.
 Negative correlation with `wait_time` was the most significant finding, but reading comments from bad reviews also shown that some were linked the the seller or the product itelf...

-The next two exercices will analyze which *product categories* and *seller* drive best customer satisfaction.
+The next two exercices will analyze which **product categories** and which **sellers** drive best customer satisfaction.
 Our goal is to identify patterns we will be able to use to increase quality supply on olist platform.

 We will answer questions like: